 Source: screenshot from Ministry of Health website, 28 July 2020

-A recent BBC documentary exposed the emerging scandal.
 The NHS recently quietly removed all claims that puberty blockers are 'safe and reversible' from their website.
 Carl Henegan, professor of evidence-based medicine at Oxford University, has described the off-label use of puberty blockers on under-18s as an ‘unregulated live experiment on children’.

 Dramatic rise in presentation of gender dysphoria